 You might not necessarily associate Cambridge with festivals.
 However…

 • Every year there is a world renowned Folk festival held in Cherry Hinton.
-This year it is going to be on from the 27th-30th July 2023.
+This year it is going to be on from the 25th-28th July 2024.
 For more details see https://www.cambridgelivetrust.co.uk/folk-festival

-• Not forgetting, for the real ale fans amongst you, the Cambridge Beer Festival on Jesus Green, which was sadly cancelled in 2022 but is back this year, from May 22nd t0 27th on Jesus Green – more info can be found on their website
+• Not forgetting, for the real ale fans amongst you, the Cambridge Beer Festival on Jesus Green, from May 20th t0 25th on Jesus Green – more info can be found on their website

 8. Watch the Cambridge May Ball Fireworks